k2a07/MIPT-homeworks/README.md

-# MIPT-homeworks
+# Generative-Models-Homeworks
-This is a repository of Kirill Acharya with the Homeworks and Projects which were done while studying at Moscow Institute of Physics and Technology
+This is a branch with the Homeworks and Projects on Generative Models course